AdedoyinJas/Numpy/README.md

 # Numpy Exercise
-A comprehensive exercise on numpy
+A comprehensive solution to numpy exercise